barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 > Once when Paichang gave a series of talks, a certain old man was always there listening together with the monks.
 When they left, he would leave too. __One day__, however, __he remained behind.__

 What happened that day?
 What came to be?
 What was different about that day?
-What emerged so that, __this__ particular day, old Paichang went to the master?
+What emerged so that __this__ day old Paichang went to the master?

+> The old man replied, "I am not a human being. __In the far distant past__, in the time of Kasyapa Buddha, __I was___ head priest at this mountain.

+The "I" changes every day.
+Every instant there's a new "I" emerging and an old "I" ceasing.
+It is the radical impermanence of the Self, dispersed in interdependency.
+_"In the far distant past ...
+I was ..."_ - there's nothing much left really from the "I" that was, that far in the past.
+It's already been dispersed, ceased, renewed, every instant since then.
+What is the "I" that old Paichang claim to have been?
+If there's nothing left from it, who was reborn five hundred times?

 > "Please say a __turning point__ for me [...]
 Hearing this, the old man __immediately was enlightened__."